'We are not anti-gun; we are anti-bullet holes in our patients.'

 Breaking News Emails

-A social media war erupted between doctors and the National Rifle Association Thursday, just as 12 people were shot and killed at a California nightclub and hours before the Centers for Disease Control and Prevention released new figures showing gun deaths on the rise across the country.
+A social media war has erupted between doctors and the National Rifle Association, just as 12 people were shot and killed at a California nightclub and the Centers for Disease Control and Prevention released new figures showing gun deaths on the rise across the country.

+Doctors started a hashtag group #ThisisOurLane to argue for action to reduce gun violence.
+It quickly filled up with comments from medical professionals and supporters pointing out the effects gun violence has on them and their patients.
+Emergency professionals also often posted pictures of their bloody scrubs, or puddles of blood on emergency room floors -- the result of treating gunshot victims.

 Doctors and medical officials have increasingly taken on gun violence as a public health issue.
 Last month, the American College of Physicians issued new guidelines for doctors to follow in helping protect patients from firearms dangers, and published several reports on gun violence in its flagship publication, the Annals of Internal Medicine.